Use the form below to search the Health Library.

 type 2 diabetes

 , and lower your weight.
-For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood sugar levels.
+For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood glucose levels.

 How Much Fiber Should I Eat?